|

 engine to fly on.
 Nothing like that to start a trip.
 They

 did make it to Fairbanks a couple hours late, but alive!
+We spend a couple hundred dollars on food and drinks

 for the five days we'd be in the far north, and then hit the road. |